 “What do you do for your customers?”
 B2B sales teams should be able to answer that question the same way that our CEO or our VP of Sales would answer it.
-“We deliver value,” with 2 or 3 clear ways that we deliver it, is a better answer than a company overview, a description of our product’s features or an affirmation of our commitment to serving customers.
+“We deliver value,” with 2 or 3 clear ways that we deliver it, is a better answer than a company overview, a description of our product’s features, or an affirmation of our commitment to serving customers.
 The better answer is a shared Value Proposition.

 Why don’t more sales teams answer the question with a Value Proposition?
 Even with a strong qualitative Value Proposition, sales reps are often reluctant to focus on value, because they know that the first question they are likely to get is quantitative: “What is that worth?”

 A Value Proposition is more effective when it is both qualitative and quantitative.
-But a quantitative Value Proposition is often useful only to its creator, whether a product manager or a presales professional.
-If the value spreadsheet’s author has the time, the travel budget and the skill set to present effectively to customers for every big deal, that is better than nothing.
+But a quantitative Value Proposition is often useful only to its creator, whether a product manager or presales professional.
+If the value spreadsheet’s author has the time, the travel budget, and the skill set to present effectively to customers for every big deal, that is better than nothing.

 But often enough, analytical spreadsheet authors are not that great at presenting simply and clearly.
 Often enough their strong suit is not interactive engagement with customer stakeholders.
 Often enough, experienced account managers are reluctant to take the risk of putting a spreadsheet geek in front of customers.
 Almost always, spreadsheet authors will be more effective if they get leverage from other members of the customer-facing team.